crocokyle/islebot/README.md

 # islebot
-A bot that will continue attempting to join The Isle servers until it gets in.

 islebot currently uses Tesseract as a Neural Network OCR tool to locate buttons in the game UI.
 This prevents using hard-coded coordinates that would fail to run on multiple systems with varying resolutions.
 As a result of this, no two runs of islebot will be the same.
 It may take anywhere from 1 second to 60 seconds for it to locate a particular button.

 ## Installation